linode/linode_api4-python/examples/install-on-linode/README.md

 on how to access the newly-created server.

-**Unauthenticated Services** - This application accesses several public endpoints of the linode apiv2, includes `/kernels`, `/datacenters`, and a single public stackscript (presumably controlled by the application's author).
+**Unauthenticated Services** - This application accesses several public endpoints of the Linode API V4, includes `/kernels`, `/datacenters`, and a single public stackscript (presumably controlled by the application's author).
 The stackscript needs to be public so that the authenticated user's account can access it in order to install it on the linode.

-**Object Retreival** - This application retrieves objects from the linode apiv2 in two ways: both as a list, and as a single requested object.
+**Object Retreival** - This application retrieves objects from the Linode API V4 in two ways: both as a list, and as a single requested object.
 Lists are retrieved by asking the `LinodeClient` for a list of related objects, like `client.get_datacenters()`, while individual objects that we already know the ID for and will not change can be accessed by